What to Do If You Have a Headache After a Car Accident (and Why You Shouldn’t Ignore It)

 - Headache at the base of the skull

 - Neck pain and stiffness

 - Difficulty concentrating

-When left untreated, whiplash can become a chronic neck injury that limits range of motion.
+When left untreated, whiplash can become a chronic neck injury that limits the range of motion.

-A fractured skull or neck can cause constant headaches after a car accident..
-During an auto accident, the force of impact can partially or entirely break one of the many bones in your upper body.
+A fractured skull or neck can cause constant headaches after a car accident.
+During an auto accident, the impact force can partially or entirely break one of the many bones in your upper body.
 Pain with these types of headaches is often at the back of the head and neck or localized near the injury site.

 Symptoms of a skull fracture include severe pain at the trauma site and bleeding from the ears, nose, or eyes.
 In most cases, you will know instantly if your skull or neck has been fractured.